hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-02 Scope Changes.md

 This document defines the procedure(s) and best practices to scope engineering changes.

 ### Definition
 Change Scoping is the second step of the **Control Changes** process.
-Scoping identifies the Configuration Items affected by the change (**Affected Items**), as well as verification activities (testing, analysis) to ensure complete change definition.
+Scoping identifies the Configuration Items affected by the change (**Affected Items**), as well as verification activities (testing, analysis, documentation) to ensure the change is fully defined.

 ### When to use Scope Changes
 Owners of changes must use this procedure when submitting Engineering Change Requests (ECRs).